Steps to Become an NSPL Coach Spring Season 2022

-- Reach out to the head of the division in which you would like to coach to make sure there is a spot.
+- Before beginning the certification steps below, be sure to reach out to the head of the division in which you would like to coach to make sure there is a spot.
 The number of coaches needed in each division changes from year to year.

 - Click here to register at USA Softball

 - Begin the Background Check process by entering all required information.

 - If you do not see the PURCHASE now button under background checks - click the submit a help ticket in the upper right-hand corner - it is glitch many have been experiencing. (emailing does not work as well)

 - Request the Background with ACE Exam - it is $28

 - Once your background check has cleared you can submit your Safe Sport and ACE training.
 FYI - Safe Sport will ask you for your USA # - it is the membership # under your name on the USA Softball site.